|Birth: ||Jun. 27, 2000|

 She didn't start insulin injections until the summer of 2010.
 Since Craig worked an evening shift at the lab, he made the two and/or three a month vet visits with her.
 Suddenly, she was her Daddy's baby - until injection time twice daily.
 She would set up a yowl and writhe and squirm as he held her while I attempted to give her the insulin.
 I seldom did a "fur shot," but it was an ordeal twice a day to pill her with PancreasPlus Tabs and give injections.
 Dr Steve had suggested that we give her the PancreasPlus Tabs left over from Midnight as a digestive aid to assist her pancreas since it secretes enzyme and hormones (including insulin) that is needed for the digestion and absorption of food.

 On the morning of October 26, 2010 I received a phone call at work from one of the Shreveport hospital emergency rooms.
 Craig had had his fourth heart attack, second massive one, and was in critical condition.
 I dropped everything and rushed there.
-It wasn't the hospital we used due to our physicians, but the one just a block and a half from his lab.
+It wasn't the hospital we normally use, but the one just a block and a half from his lab.
 I figured that he had been stricken at work.
 As it turned out, he was actually in the car on his way to work half a block from the lab when the heart attack occurred.
 Thank goodness it hadn't happened five minutes before - he would have been on the interstate going 70 mph.
 Except for a banged up right knee hitting the dash by the steering column, he suffered no other injuries.
 The car - $13,000 worth of damage.
 It was twenty-two months old; the most important thing is that Craig had survived the crash.

 This was a bad, bad heart attack.
 Three months later, Craig was put on permanent disability with a twenty percent functioning heart.